ruo-mungai/My_studio/README.md

 ## FrontEnd
 It's developed using react.
-It has a home page,services, photos and add photo
+It has a home page,services, photos and add photo.

+Home has the land view.
+Photo displays all the photos

 Things you may want to cover: